-Today is the day before Easter and, as Jesus’ first disciples did, we mourn (in a sense) for yesterday.
+Today is Good Friday and, as Jesus’ first disciples did, we mourn (in a sense) for this day.
 We mourn for the happenings of that first Good Friday—that terrible Friday those many years ago when our Lord died on Calvary.

 On that day, in that moment, so many things were contrary.
 So many things were unspeakably wrong.
 The Son of God was put to death by the sons of men.
 He who was without sin was made sin for sinners.
 The cup of wrath was drunk by one who would only show mercy.
 He who only did good received only evil; he who showed only love received only hate.
 He cried out, “Father, forgive them!” on behalf of those who deserved to be forsaken; and the only one who deserved the Father’s fellowship cried out, “My God, my God; why have you forsaken me?”

 The Light of the world hung there, enshrouded by three hours of darkness.
 Earth’s Cain killed Heaven’s Abel; and the sons of Adam crucified the Son of Man.
 The hands that formed man from the dust were nailed by a man.
 He who commanded the trees to grow was lifted up on a tree.
 He who made heaven and earth was hung there between heaven and earth.